anynode/net4home/README.md

 - Localization support in English, German and Spanish
 - Add modules via the options flow (module type, software version, EE text and MI)
 - Add devices via the options flow (MI and module type)

+## Requirements

+To ensure stable and flawless functioning, the configuration in the net4home configurator should first be revised.
+Actually, everything should already be configured correctly.
+However, experience shows that we have to do a bit of rework here, as people have often retrofitted or adapted something.
+Over the years, there are certainly some things that can be tidied up with just a few clicks.
+This is the most important part of a clean integration.
+Reworking later is very time-consuming.
+Changes to status changes have no influence on the existing functions.
+The **status change** flag must be set for the following actuators.
+This is important so that the HA always receives information about the current status for display.
+If, for example, a light is switched by a normal switch, the HA has no information here.
+There is also the status change, which is communicated to other bus devices.
+The following modules are to be checked:
+- HS-AR6
+- UP-AR2
+- HS-AJ3
+- HS-AJ4-500
+- HS-AD3
+- HS-AD3e

 ## Installation